Eldar7661/wm-dwm/Readme.txt

+all apps, utilites {

+    make, tar, fc-cache, localectl
+    numlockx, xinput, xrandr, feh
+    brightnessctl, amixer
+    systemctl, bluetoothctl, dbus-send, nmcli

+    cat, cut, grep, sed, awk, date

+    other commands     "/bin/bash: mv, cp, mkdir, echo, ln, pkill, grep"

+}

+Installing used {

     For package bilds             used "make"
     For unpack                    used "tar"
-For update fonst system     used "fc-cache -fv"
+    For update fonst system       used "fc-cache -fv" For hot-key-lang              used "localectl"

+}

+xinitrc used {

-For hot-key-lang            used "localectl"
+    For enable NumLock             used utilite "numlockx"

-For enable NumLock          used utilite "numlockx" For disable TouchPad        used utilite "xinput"
+    For disable TouchPad           used utilite "xinput"
     For settings Monitor           used utilite "xrandr"
+    For wallpaper                  used app     "feh"

+}

+dwm used {

-For adjustment brightness   used utilite "brightness" For adjustment sound volume used utilite "amixer"
+    For adjustment brightness      used utilite "brightnessctl"
+    For adjustment sound volume    used utilite "amixer"

+}

+dwmBlocks used {

-For statusbar               used "slstatus or xsetroot"
+    For battory                    used cat

-other commands              "/bin/bash: mv, cp, mkdir, echo, ln, pkill"
+    For bluetooth                  used systemctl, bluetoothctl, dbus-send, grep, sed For Brightness                 used brightnessctl, grep
+    For Network                    used NetworkManager( nmcli ), grep For Sound                      used pactl, amixer, grep, awk For time                       used date
+    For wifi                       used NetworkManager( nmcli ), grep, cut

+}